-Directions are to use in the evening, smoothing over freshly cleansed face, neck and décolleté avoiding use of other serums and eye creams.
-Use sparingly to eye contour area, avoiding the tear ducts and lower lids.
+Directions are to use in the evening, smoothing over freshly cleansed face, neck, and décolleté avoiding the use of other serums and eye creams.
+Use sparingly to the eye contour area, avoiding the tear ducts and lower lids.
 I’ve not been using this on my eyes yet as I’ve been trying out the Algenist cream.

-Ingredients include: Peach kernel extract, vitamin E complex, hyaluronic acid, aloe era juice, senna seed extract, yeast extract, amino acids and peptides, pomegranate extract, Japanese seaweed extract, walnut, liquorice root extract, gardenia and vitamin C.
+Ingredients include Peach kernel extract, vitamin E complex, hyaluronic acid, aloe vera juice, senna seed extract, yeast extract, amino acids and peptides, pomegranate extract, Japanese seaweed extract, walnut, liquorice root extract, gardenia, and vitamin C.

-Step 8: This one falls between processes really – it’s either the last stage of the skin care stage or the first of makeup stage.
-For completeness I’m including it here particularly as the product I’m using both primes and lifts – it’s the Balance Me Instant Lift Primer
+Step 8: This one falls between processes really – it’s either the last stage of the skincare stage or the first of the makeup stage.
+For completeness I’m including it here, particularly as the product I’m using both primes and lifts – it’s the Balance Me Instant Lift Primer.

 It has an instant lift effect as well as refining the look of skin by reducing the appearance of fine lines, and smoothing and blurring pores.
 It’s also a great makeup base.